Own-Data-Privateer/hoardy-web/tool/README.md

     on the other hand, this is quite useful when growing a partial mirror generated with `--remap-all`
   - `--overwrite-dangerously`
   : mirror all targets while permitting overwriting of old `--output` files under `OUTPUT_DESTINATION`;
-    DANGEROUS! not recommended, mirroring to a new `OUTPUT_DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `OUTPUT_DESTINATION` is a safer way to do this
+    DANGEROUS! not recommended, mirroring to a new `OUTPUT_DESTINATION` with the default `--no-overwrite` and then `rsync`ing some of the files over to the old `OUTPUT_DESTINATION` is a safer way to do this

 - content-addressed file output mode:
   - `--copy`